-I moved from Boston to LA to start a job as the editor of a small but important gay travel publication called OUT & ABOUT.
-That company was acquired and then expanded till I became editor in chief of the next important LGBT travel publication, The OUT Traveler and editor of a number of online publications including Advocate.com/travel and Out.com/travel.
-After 12 years I co-founded ManAboutWorld, the first app-based queer travel magazine and HospitableMe Consulting, which offered strategic consulting and inclusive hospitality training.
+I moved from Boston to LA to start a job as the editor of a small, but important gay travel publication called OUT & ABOUT.
+That company was acquired and I became editor in chief of The OUT Traveler and editor of several online publications including; The Advocate and Out.
+I co-founded ManAboutWorld, the first app-based queer travel magazine and HospitableMe Consulting, which offered strategic consulting and inclusive hospitality training.

-I am now a solo practitioner through Salvato Consulting offering LGBTQ marketing strategy, travel safety and inclusive hospitality education and training to tourism and hospitality brands and the meetings industry the world over.
+I am now a solo practitioner through Salvato Consulting offering LGBTQ marketing strategy, travel safety and inclusive hospitality education and training to tourism and hospitality brands and the meetings industry.
 I pride myself on offering smart, actionable consulting and education that is never condescending and never assumes familiarity with the rich but complex culture of the LGBTQ segment.
-Not everyone is comfortable talking about this subject and I understand that.
-But we’re in hospitality and tourism so we must address the topic, and it’s crucial to have a seasoned facilitator to create a productive, safe and enjoyable conversation with actionable learning outcomes.
+Not everyone is comfortable talking about this subject, and I understand that.
+Professionals in hospitality and tourism must address the topic, and it’s crucial to have a seasoned facilitator to create a productive, safe and enjoyable conversation with actionable learning outcomes.

 A few New York City scapes caught my eye on an 18-mile jaunt down and back up the island of Manhattan. 🚲 🌃 ☀️ 🌳